emmitt-k/workflow-wise/README.md

 # WorkFlowWise : Job Submission & Internal Workflow Management

-Job Submission & Internal Workflow Management is a comprehensive web-based application designed to streamline and enhance the internal part inspection and workflow management process within the organization.
+WorkFlowWise is a comprehensive web-based application designed to streamline and enhance the internal part inspection and workflow management process within the organization.
 This application leverages a range of technologies to offer a user-friendly and efficient platform for managing job submissions, tracking, and communication between supervisors and technicians.

 ## Features